JLObjectType

 jlType: % -> String

-jlType(obj) return the JL type of obj.
+jlType(obj) returns the Julia type of obj.

 latex: % -> String